 Establishes a background in graphic communication and the field of architecture.
 Creation, interpretation, and effective use of construction documents and specifications will be examined.
 Basic architectural sketches and drawings will be prepared.
 Lab, Lecture.
-Credits: 4.
-Corequisite(s): 10-614-105-00 Intro to AutoCAD.
+Credits: 4.Corequisite: 1061410500 Intro to AutoCAD.